krab7191/Aspera-ansible/README.md

 # Installing Aspera with ansible

+Ansible playbooks to install Aspera HSTS, Faspex, Console, Common, and HTTP Gateway.
+Tested on RHEL 8.5

 ## Prep
 1. Get Techzone reservations or other suitable servers.
 [This environment](https://techzone.ibm.com/collection/aspera-lab/environments) was used for these instructions.
 2. Set appropriate environment variables in `env_vars.yml`